sargue/mailgun/README.md

     .send();
 ```

-Of course you can keep the body content and mail building separated.
+Of course, you can keep the body content and mail building separated.

 ```java
 Body body = Body.builder()